 You will have found that when the wires of the electromagnet are changed over, the poles of the magnet are also changed.

 This is what to do to be sure which end of an electromagnet is going to be a north pole or a south pole.

-Wind a nail with wire this way:
+Wind a nail with wire as shown in Figure 38.

 If you wind the wire on an electromagnet as shown above and connect the ends of the wires to the battery, the head of the nail will be a north pole.